textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 : Similar to the first yellow alert, this is suggesting the **Site URL** as set in Preferences (Admin > Preferences > Site) does not match the actual URL you use to visit your website.

 <span class="warning">Clean URL test failed.</span>
 : This alert could appear for different reasons and may not be a problem, per se.
 Troubleshoot other red and yellow alerts first and it may go away.
-If not, it might be caused by the PHP configuration setting of `allow_url_fopen`, or some other issue with your web host server’s configuration.
+If not, it might be caused by the PHP configuration setting of `allow_url_fopen`, or some other issue with your web host server's configuration.

 <span class="warning">{path} still exists.</span>
 : This alert means you need to remove the /textpattern/setup folder from the web server.
 The alert will show the actual folder path respective to your installation in place of {path}.